ferrandisme/ProDataBase/README.md

 -SOON, WHEN WE LEAVE ALPHA OR BETA-

-## WORK TO BE DONE AFTER FIRST RELASE
+## WORK TO BE DONE BEFORE FIRST RELASE

 - [x] Support for C# object
 - [x] Vector2